Updated on March 7, 2023

-Well the short answer is yes… and no. For the longer answer, we must first make a distinction between three different products.
+Well the short answer is yes… and no. For the longer answer, we must first make a distinction between three different products which are often confused for one another.
 Then we’ll go into further detail about just how effective these products are.

 Isopropyl Alcohol vs Rubbing Alcohol vs Witch Hazel

-It’s a common misconception to try and use these three products interchangeably, but there’s a huge difference between the three.
+It’s a common misconception to try and use these three products interchangeably.
+However, there’s a huge difference between the three.
 Each one has different properties that affect their use against critters such as fleas.

 Isopropyl Alcohol